The former CAA festival co-head is the latest Nashville-based agent to make the switch to rival agency WME

 The latest industry news to your inbox.

-Clayton joins fellow co-heads Rob Beckham, Joey Lee, Greg Oswald and Jay Williams in overseeing the daily operations for the Nashville office, and will also lead the Beverly Hills-headquartered agency’s rock division, working with its global music team to identify new rock signings and support its existing clients.
+At WME, Clayton was partner and co-head of its Nashville office and also led the Beverly Hills-headquartered agency’s rock division, working with its global music team to identify new rock signings and support its existing clients.